 Egg Binding and Prolapse

+Egg binding occurs when an egg becomes stuck in the hen’s reproductive tract, preventing her from laying it.
 This can be a serious condition that requires immediate attention, as the egg can become impacted and cause damage to the hen’s reproductive organs.
+Symptoms of egg binding include lethargy, loss of appetite, and straining to lay an egg.

+Prolapse is another common issue that can occur during egg laying.
 This is when the hen’s oviduct becomes inverted and protrudes from her vent.
 This can be a painful and potentially life-threatening condition, as the exposed tissue is vulnerable to infection.
+Symptoms of prolapse include a red, swollen vent and a protrusion of tissue.

-To prevent egg binding and prolapse, make sure your hens are receiving a balanced diet with adequate calcium and vitamin D.
+To prevent egg binding and prolapse, make sure your hens are receiving a balanced diet with adequate calcium and vitamin D. Additionally, providing a clean and stress-free environment can help to prevent these conditions from occurring.

 Preventing Bacterial Contamination

-Harmful bacteria can contaminate eggs during the laying process, leading to foodborne illness in humans who consume them.
+Harmful bacteria contaminate eggs during the laying process and cause foodborne illness in humans who eat them.
+Prevent bacterial contamination by practicing good hygiene and sanitation in your chicken coop.

 References – How Do Chickens Make Eggs?